 Online voter registration is available for residents with a valid Massachusetts Registry of Motor Vehicles identification.
 If you do not have an ID, you may fill out a mail-in voter registration form:

 Residents may register in-person at the Town Clerk’s office or Registrar of Voter’s office any weekday during normal business hours.
 Special voter registration hours are provided twenty (20) days before any election or Town Meeting.
 Residents may also register to vote at any Registry of Motor Vehicles office.

-A voter must meet the following qualifications to register to vote in Hanover:
+In Hanover, a voter must meet the following qualifications in order to register to vote:

 - Must be a U.S. citizen